 In addition to the highlight video included above, you can also watch the entire event here.

-Building a strong company culture, especially in the entrepreneurial startup space, is a popular topic, with varying opinions on how best to achieve your own unique culture while building an A-Team of people who can support your company’s goals and vision.
-Here are some of our favorite panelist insights from the evening on how they have built their own A-Teams:
+Building a strong company culture, especially in the entrepreneurial startup space, is a popular topic, with varying opinions on how best to achieve your own unique workplace culture while building an A-Team of people who can support your company’s goals and vision.
+Here are some of our favorite panelist insights from the evening on how they have built great company culture:

 Question 1: What is your favorite interview question?